 5] Some have reported that updated display drivers helped them.
 So check if you are using the latest device drivers for your computer or not.

 6] Some software installers are also known to make dwm.exe high memory usage.
-So make sure that your Windows operating system, as well as all of your installed software, is updated to the latest versions .
+Ensure that your Windows operating system and all of your installed software are updated to the latest versions.

 7] The legit dwm.exe process is located in the System32 directory.
 But if it’s in some other directory, it could be malware.
-So run a full scan with your anti-virus software.
+To run a full scan with your anti-virus software.

-8] Perform a Clean Boot and then try to manually find the cause of dwm.exe to perform ineffective.
+8] Perform a Clean Boot and then manually find the cause of dwm.exe to perform ineffectively.

 How to disable Desktop Window Manager